parsa-epfl/cloudsuite/docs/benchmarks/data-caching.md

 $ docker exec -it dc-client /bin/bash /entrypoint.sh --m="RPS" --S=28 --g=0.8 --c=200 --w=8 --T=1 --r=rps
 ```

 Where `rps` can start from the 90% of the maximum number of requests per second achieved using the previous command.
 It would be best to experiment with different `rps` values to achieve the maximum throughput without violating the target QoS requirements.
 By default, the request interval is fixed.
-You can add the `--ne` flag to make the interval follow negative exponential distribution.
+You can add the `--ne` flag to make the interval follow a negative exponential distribution.

 Note that the last two commands will continue forever if you do not stop or kill the command.
 You can use the timeout command to run a command for a given amount of time.
 The following example will run the benchmark in `RPS` mode for 20 seconds: